Barbara Risman

-Barbara Risman is Professor and Head of Sociology at the University of Illinois at Chicago.
+Barbara J. Risman is professor and head of sociology at the University of Illinois at Chicago.

 Early life and education

-Barbara J. Risman was born on 20 July 1956 in Lynn, Massachusetts to an immigrant Jewish family.
+Risman was born on July 20, 1956, in Lynn, Massachusetts to an immigrant Jewish family.
 Risman's grandparents fled antisemitism in Europe and immigrated to the United States in the early 20th century.
 She grew up in a multi-generational extended family home with grandparents, aunts, and cousins as well as her parents and three siblings.
 An early experience of sexual discrimination occurred at her bat mitzvah in 1968.
 At that time, only boys were permitted to read from the Torah.
-Professor Risman has been interested in gender inequality ever since that first “click.”
-She earned her bachelor's degree in Sociology and Women's Studies from Northwestern University in 1976, and her Ph.D. in Sociology from the University of Washington in 1983.
+Risman has been interested in gender inequality ever since that first “click.”
+She earned her bachelor's degree in sociology and women's studies from Northwestern University in 1976, and her Ph.D. in sociology from the University of Washington in 1983.

 Academic career

-Professor Risman joined the Department of Sociology at North Carolina State University (NCSU) in 1984.
+Risman joined the Department of Sociology at North Carolina State University (NCSU) in 1984.
 She was also the founding director of the NCSU Women's Studies program from 1989 to 1993.
-In 2006, she became Professor and Head of the Department of Sociology at the University of Illinois at Chicago.
-She has been a Visiting Professor at the University of Pennsylvania, the University of Trento in Italy, and the Free University in Amsterdam.
+In 2006, she became professor and Head of the Department of Sociology at the University of Illinois at Chicago.
+She has been a visiting professor at the University of Pennsylvania, the University of Trento in Italy, and the Free University in Amsterdam.
 Professor Risman was elected as vice-president of the American Sociological Association.
 From January - March 2018 she was a Fellow of the Institute of Advanced Study based at Durham University, and affiliated with St Mary's College.

 Organizations

-Currently, she is president of the Board of the Council of Contemporary Families, a non-profit, non-partisan organization of family scholars and practitioners dedicated to providing the press and public with the latest research and best-practice findings about families.
+Currently, she is president of the board of the Council of Contemporary Families, a non-profit, non-partisan organization of family scholars and practitioners dedicated to providing the press and public with the latest research and best-practice findings about families.
 She has also served as co-chair and executive director of the Council on Contemporary Families, president of Sociologists for Women in Society, and a member of the Executive Council of the American Sociological Association.
-She was the president (2015-2016) of the Southern Sociological Society.
+She was the president (2015–2016) of the Southern Sociological Society.